 Absalom’s strategy consisted of three strategies:

 1. He played upon the legitimate needs and emotions of people.
-In verses 1-3 Absalom takes a small garrison of soldiers and horses so as to look official as he stands at one of the gates to the city.
+In verses 1-3, Absalom takes a small garrison of soldiers and horses to look official as he stands at one of the gates to the city.
 He greets strangers that have arrived to bring legitimate complaints and judicial cases before King David.
-Absalom inquires as to their home town and the nature of their case.
+Absalom inquires about their home town and the nature of their case.
 Then he says to these sojourners, “See, your claims are good and right, but there is no man designated by the king to hear you.”
 Absalom lies and in doing so he acts as if he actually cares.
 He dashes their hopes long enough to set himself up as the compassionate provider.
 Don’t miss this–his lying statement also diminishes the current king.
-That is what underhanded leaders do–they subvert the current leader by diminishing their credibility.
+That is what underhanded leaders do, they subvert the current leader by diminishing their credibility.

 3. He showed feigned compassion and equality with the people.
 He ends these galling greetings by taking these people by the hand and giving them a kiss.
 He tries to show them compassion.
 He attempts to put himself on common ground.
 It is the height of hypocrisy.
 Absalom doesn’t really care about their plight.
 He cares about the throne.
 The last statement of the section is telling, “So Absalom stole the hearts of the men of Israel.”
 Success.
 Absalom is ready to spring his plan.
 Soon he will call all of Israel to his side and David will have to flee.

 Underhanded leaders play upon people’s emotions when they are needy.
 In so doing they diminish the credibility of the current leader.
 Underhanded leaders exaggerate their own ability to solve problems and lead.
 They seek to establish their own authority as they lie about their superior’s.
 Underhanded leaders will always mask their true intentions behind hypocritical actions that look like empathy.